vinuga2005/Smart-plant-watering-system/README.md

 PD Vinuga Janandith - [Link to your GitHub or LinkedIn Profile]

-[Teammate 2's Full Name] - [Link to their GitHub or LinkedIn Profile]
+Shaduskar visvanathan - [Link to their GitHub or LinkedIn Profile]

 [Teammate 3's Full Name] - [Link to their GitHub or LinkedIn Profile]